serailaction/serailaction.github.io/_posts/2016-03-05-Clarity-over-ticket-refunds.md

 I'm glad that I can draw a line under this, and will keep an eye out on the changes to ensure that the changes are clear enough for those who need it.

+### Update - Monday 20th March

+Nothing has changed on the Southeastern site.

+The content is still the same, despite our contact saying it will be addressed 'within the next few days'

+Will it be?
+Or is this another attempt at fobbing off and keeping tweets from this group and others silent?

+Well, until it is fixed, information about how Southeastern aren't being totally open and honest about what you're entitled to should you find yourself ill will keep being broadcast.

+And this page will serve as historical record of how not fully detailing refund policy may have mislead customers in the past who could have lost out by not requesting a refund in light of the information provided to them.